ygoe/DotnetMakeDeb/README.md

 ## Other options

 The `-v` option activates verbose output.
 It prints some progress information while running.
 Otherwise, it remains silent in normal operation.

+## Building

+You can build this solution in Visual Studio or by running the command:

+    build.cmd

+### Requirements

+Visual Studio 2019 or later with .NET 5.0 support is required to build this solution.

 ## License